rng-guy/NFSMWBartender/README.txt

  3) • (optional) in User Mode of Binary 2.8.3 or newer, load and apply "FixMissingTextures.end".

 AFTER INSTALLING this mod, you can customise its features through its configuration (.ini) files.
-You can find these configuration files in the "scripts\BartenderSettings" folder.
+You can find these configuration files in the game's new "scripts\BartenderSettings" folder.

 To UNINSTALL this mod, remove its files from your game's "scripts" folder.
-There is no need to remove the optional Heat-level textures, as the game will never access them without this mod.
+There is no need to remove the optional missing textures, as the game does not ever use them without this mod.

 To UPDATE this mod, uninstall it and repeat the installation process above.
 Whenever you do, make sure to replace ALL old configuration files properly!